microsoft/hackingstem-nasa-radiation-microbit/README.md

 # Introduction

+Microcontroller code for Microsoft Hacking STEM What is the electromagnetic spectrum? lesson plan adapted for micro:bit

 This spectrometer project uses LEDs as light sensors (photodiode) to detect and measure different wavelengths in various types of light sources.

 # Getting Started
 1. Download lesson assets at https://aka.ms/hackingSTEM